ThomDietrich/miflora-mqtt-daemon/README.md

 ## Features

-* Tested with Mi Flora firmware 3.2.1
+* Tested with Mi Flora firmware 3.2.1 and 3.3.5
 * Tested with VegTrug firmware 3.2.1 (MAC prefix "80:EA:CA")
 * Tested on Raspberry Pi 3 and Raspberry Pi 0W
 * Tested on Wiren Board 5 (Debian Stretch)